-Holy moly.
-Those numbers are pretty big – and imagine you didn’t have to save that much more up to include passively covering your auto costs?
+Those numbers are pretty big – and imagine you didn’t have to save up that much more to passively cover your auto costs?
 I understand for some it may not be possible now or in the future, but it is important to at least take a look at what it’s costing you.

 How Much More Quickly Can I Retire?

-As I am currently investing $18,000 a year – it would take over 5 years to save up that money plainly to cover my costs at a safe 3% yield.
-This does not take into account any car payments or difficulties in having the $18,000 to invest.
+At an investment plan including $18,000 a year – it would take over 5 years to save up that money plainly to cover these costs at a safe 3% yield.
+This does not take into account any car payments.
 It would most likely be harder, and as a result shave off far more than 5 years of saving up to be considered financially independent in your auto budget.
 I think, in earnest, it could shave off a healthy 5 to 10+ years, overall, depending on your situation.
 Hence, I’m being conservative in saying you can retire 5 years earlier by getting rid of your car.